vsowjanyarani/doc/README.md

  JenkinsPipelinejobs-
 - dev-jenkinsfile -   run a script which will pull node image from ECR and run the docker buid , upload the image to ECR. git integration with jenkins for trigger automaticaly when there is merge happens to main branch. integrated to slack channel to get alert on job fails.
-- qa-jenkinsfile -    run a script which will pull node image that created in dev environment from ECR and run the docker buid , upload the image to ECR. git integration with jenkins for trigger automaticaly when there is merge happens to main branch. integrated to slack channel to get alert on job fails.
+- qa-jenkinsfile -    run a script which will pull node image that created in dev environment from ECR and run the docker buid , upload the image to ECR. git integration with jenkins for trigger automaticaly when there is merge fhappens to main branch. integrated to slack channel to get alert on job fails.
 - prod-jenkinfile -    run a script which will pull node image that created in qa environment from ECR and run the docker buid , upload the image to ECR. git integration with jenkins for trigger automaticaly when there is merge happens to main branch. integrated to slack channel to get alert on job fails.

 ![jenkins](https://github.com/vsowjanyarani/doc/blob/main/jenkinsjob3.png?raw=true"jenkinsjobs")